Mosin Nagant M91/30 Rifle Restoration

 After letting the stock dry completely I sanded with 320 grit to knock down the grain that was raised with the OxiClean bleaching.
 I cleaned off the sanding dust, hung it and applied a thick coat of Varathane light cherry stain.
 I waited about 5 minutes and hit it again.
 After about 15 minutes I wiped off the excess.
 The wood didn't seem to absorb much stain.
 The new color came out very close to the original color (before any work was started on the stock).

 I decided to finish with polyurethane.
-Some people may feel that shellac is more appropriate for a Mosin, but polyurethane is much more resistant to solvents, water, abrasion and pretty much everything else.
+Some people may feel that shellac is more appropriate for a Mosin, but polyurethane is easier to apply and much more resistant to solvents, water, abrasion and pretty much everything else.
 You can apply a sealer to hold in the cosmoline, but it doesn't seem to be necessary.
 Update...
-It's been 2 years and the polyurethane looks fine (no separation, peeling, cosmoline seeping or anything).
+It's been 3 years and the polyurethane looks fine (no separation, peeling, cosmoline seeping or anything).

-Watco danish oil can be found with stain already added.
-It's very easy to apply, just wipe on, let it sit and wipe off the excess.
+Watco danish oil can create a fairly good finish.
+It's very easy to apply, just wipe on, let it sit for about 10 minutes and wipe off the excess.
 A couple coats is all you need and it results in a natural looking finish.
 Unfortunately, it only provides minimal protection.

 The shellac finish can be restored.
 Sometimes all you need to do is clean the finish.
 If cleaning isn't enough then you can wipe down the surface with alcohol to partially dissolve it and polish it to a nice, new condition.
 If that doesn't work you can apply a new layer of shellac.
 I won't go into the details of how to do all of that because it could turn into it's own guide.
 There's some good instructions on the internet.